IBM/fabric-contract-attribute-based-access-control/README.md

  - If the current user is a **Customer**, the *currentOrderState* must equal ORDER_RECEIVED to invoke this transaction
  - Only a **Producer**, **Shipper** or **Retailer** associated with the input *orderId* can invoke this transaction

-**11. GetUserRole** - Get the role of the current logged in user.
+**11. getCurrentUserId** - Get the id of the current logged in user.

 #### Output:

+- a String containing the current user's id
+**11. getCurrentUserType** - Get the type of the current logged in user.

+#### Output:

-- a String containing the current user's role
+- a String containing the current user's type

 ## Filesystem Organization

 - application/: